roberthoenig/thegreatgrouper/README.md

 ####How to contribute
 Clone the repository and make contributions directly to the source files in the *app* folder.
 ####How to build
+*the gulp file is currently broken! until it is fixed, please move the files manually to the dist directory or work in there directly*
 Install [gulp](http://gulpjs.com/) on your system.
 In the main directory, do `gulp build`.
 The *dist* directory now contains the unpacked chrome extension.